 In addition to the statutory General Fund Account, the Council hold various other revenue reserve funds which are earmarked for general purposes and other specific uses.
-The purpose of each of these reserves is set out below, including the balance on the reserve as at 31st March 2013:
+The purpose of each of these reserves is set out below, including the balance on the reserve as at 31st March 2014:

-Balance 31/3/12 Reserve Description Purpose of Reserve Balance 31/3/13 1,110 General Fund The Council's statutory revenue account 807 443 Capital Fund Used for financing capital expenditure and to support the General Fund.
+Balance 31/3/13 £000 Reserve Description Purpose of Reserve Balance 31/3/14 £000 807 General Fund The Council's statutory revenue account 2,528 443 Capital Fund Used for financing capital expenditure and to support the General Fund.
 443 493 Interest Equalisation To neutralise the impact of changes in interest rates on the level of investment income across years.
 493 1,604 New Schemes Fund To finance the revenue effects of future capital expenditutre and specific revenue projects.
 1,604 7,611 Housing Initiatives To support low cost social housing initiatives in the public and private sector.
 7,611 286 Business Improvement To provide funds to assist in the implemention of any business improvements designed to realise revenue efficiencies.
-286 2 Lottery Fund Contains the net proceeds of the now closed Spelthorne local lottery and from which grant payments are made.
-2 50 Insurance To provide a level of self insurance cover to offset the possible impact of higher dedictables over the life of the current insurance contract.
+286 2 Lottery Fund Net proceeds of the now closed Spelthorne local lottery. - 50 Insurance To provide a level of self insurance cover to offset the possible impact of higher dedictables over the life of the current insurance contract.
 50 50 New Homes Bonus To help fund the transition period after New Homes Bonus grant (formerly Planning Delivery Grant) ceases to be available.
 50 239 Revenue Carry Forwards To provide a fund to enable the completion of works started but unable to be completed within a financial year.
-239 111 Bridge Street To provide a fuund for additional improvement workd required to the Council's car parks.
-79 - Bronzefield Maintenance Commuted sum received from HMPS in 2012/13 for the maintenance of open spaces at Bronzefield Prison over a ten year period.
-287 231 Revenue Grants Unapplied Grants received for revenue purposes 488 12,230 Total Usable e Revenue Reserves as at 31st March 12,439
+239 79 Bridge Street To provide a fund for additional improvement works required to the Council's car parks.
+79 287 Bronzefield Maintenance Commuted sum received from HMPS in 2012/13 for the maintenance of open spaces at Bronzefield Prison over a ten year period.
+282 - Business rate Equalisation To neutralise the impact of the new business rates regime 43 488 Revenue Grants Unapplied Grants received for revenue purposes 946 2,390 Capital Receipts and Grants Receipts from asset sales and grants and contributions towards capital expenditure 1,444 14,829 Total Usak ole Reserves as at 31st March 16,098

-For movement in the Council's usable reserves and transfers to and from these reserves see the Movement in Reserves Statement on page 9 and also in Note 8 above.
+For movement in the Council's usable reserves and transfers to and from these reserves see the Movement in Reserves Statement on page 10 and also in Note 8 above.